datastax/pulsar-admin-console/README.md

 npm run serve
 ```

-4. Connect to dashboard on port 9080.
+4. Connect to the Admin Console dashboard on port 9080.
 The dashboard server will proxy Pulsar API calls to nginx which then forwards to the actual Pulsar cluster (local or remote, depending on configuration)